code-fabrik/open-knowledge/software/dokku/docker-image-deploys/umami.md

 * `dokku config:set umami HASH_SALT=4ZdrPd7vWmgloyupUsgaHysUZoa0SE8ZNULKLFcz`
 * `dokku config:set umami DATABASE_TYPE=postgresql`

+Notes:
-Note: The environment variable `DATABASE_URL` must not be set manually since it was automatically set when linking the database to the application.
+- The environment variable `DATABASE_URL` must not be set manually since it was automatically set when linking the database to the application.
+- Create a random value for `HASH_SALT`, e.g. with `openssl rand -hex 32`

 ## Change port mapping